trek-view/basecamp/_posts/2022-02-25-overlay-nadir-watermark-video-using-ffmpeg.md

 ### 3. Identify video tracks

-Each GoPro camera contains a range of tracks (video track, audio track, gpmd track).
+Each GoPro camera contains a range of tracks (video track, audio track, [gpmd](/blog/2020/metadata-exif-xmp-360-video-files-gopro-gpmd) track).

 The types of tracks included depend on the camera and mode used.

 For example, videos shot in timewarp mode do not contain an audio track.

-You first need to read what tracks exist in the mp4 files to decide what needs to be copied.]
+You first need to read what tracks exist in the mp4 files to decide what needs to be copied.

-For our purposes only video, audio and gpmd tracks are required.
+For our purposes only video, audio and gpmd (telemetry) tracks are required.

 It is possible to identify these using `ffprobe`;